SymbioticEDA/riscv-formal/README.md

 ### Support for Compressed ISAs

 There are no models for the compressed instructions yet.
 The proposal is to verify them as if they where seperate instructions, i.e. not merge them with the models for uncompressed instructions.

-### Modelling of traps

-The current RVFI spec has no way of outputting a trap state.
-The PicoRV32 processor simply does not create a RVFI output for an instruction that traps.
-This is bad because it prohibits verification of trap behavior.

-Suggestion: Add a `rvfi_post_trap` signal that is high for an instruction that traps and low otherwise.
-The other `rvfi_post_*` signals may have arbitrary values when `rvfi_post_trap` is asserted. `rvfi_rs1` and `rvfi_rs2` may have arbitrary values when `rvfi_post_trap` is asserted, but `rvfi_pre_rs1` and `rvfi_pre_rs2` must be consistent with the register file for nonzero `rvfi_rs1` and `rvfi_rs2` (and zero when `x0` is addressed).
-Which instruction traps depends on the implemented ISA.
-Use Verilog macros or parameters to configure the models accordingly.

 ### Modelling of Floating-Point State